 Many sculptors choose to work with plasticine for their models.
 It is easy to model with tools and bare hands, and unwanted sections are easily removed.
-If the artist wishes to make a copy of the model, the next step is to make a mould.
-Moulds can be made from Plaster of Paris or fibre glass.
-In the case of fiber glass, it is a good thing to apply silicone latex rubber on the mould as the first step in order to get the details of the artwork.
-Fiberglass and polyester resin mixed with hardener is then applied to make a casing for the mould.
+If the artist wishes to make a copy of the model, the next step is to make a mold.
+Molds can be made from Plaster of Paris or fiberglass.
+In the case of fiberglass, it is a good thing to apply silicone latex rubber on the mold as the first step to get the artwork's details.
+Fiberglass and polyester resin mixed with hardener is then applied to make a casing for the mold.
 Once the cast has been made, the plasticine can be used again in another project.
-This hub will show you how to keep your plasticine always looking and feeling fresh.
+This article will show you how to keep your plasticine always looking and feeling fresh.

 Plasticine is made of plaster, wax and petroleum jelly in varying quantities.
 It is used as artificial clay for modelling.
 Children love it and so do artists, especially those artists who model and cast their art objects to make copies.
 Plasticine has the following advantages when compared with natural clay.

 - Plasticine can be used over and over for years.
 This is unlike clay, which will dry out whether it is the end product or it is intended for casting.

 - Plasticine is cheap and easily available in supermarkets and art and crafts shops.
 Clay has to come from a few specialists.

 - Plasticine comes in a wide range of colours, unlike clay which usually takes the earthly colours of where it was mined.

 How to Soften Plasticine

 When buying new plasticine, select a brand that is not too soft.
 Good plasticine should not stick to your hands as you work.
 New plasticine that feels hard often softens after a little kneading on a hard surface.
 Plasticine that has been used repeatedly tends to harden to uncomfortable levels and may need some treatment to make it pliable again.
 This article will show you how.